 These and many more benefits are illustrated in the real-life examples which follow.

-Here are seven useful illustrations of unofficial starts in a variety of settings, the principles of which you could apply to your own situation.
+Here are eight useful illustrations of unofficial starts in a variety of settings, the principles of which you could apply to your own situation.

 I was commissioned by Surfing Australia to help them write a new training manual for their surf instructors.
 At first glance, this should appear very odd because I have never surfed in my life.
 But they approached me because they were looking for exemplary program design, one that engaged young people quickly and productively.